Unity-Technologies/drone-pose-estimation-navigation/README.md

 In this project we use GRPC during inference phase to get the prediction of the pose estimation from the model.
 More information on how GRPC pipeline is setup for this project can be found [here](Documentation/1_set_up_grpc_pipeline.md)
 <img src="Documentation/Images/0_grpc.png" width=400/>

 ---

 ### <a name="link-part-4">Part 4: Navigation with NavMesh</a>

 <img src="Documentation/Gifs/0_demo.gif" width=400/>

+We used Unity's [Navigation and Pathfinding](https://docs.unity3d.com/Manual/Navigation.html) system that allows intelligent navigation of characters in the game world.
+This system uses navigation meshes that are automatically created from the scene geometry, called [NavMesh](https://docs.unity3d.com/ScriptReference/AI.NavMesh.html).
+More information on how we set up our NavMesh can be found [here](Documentation/1_set_up_navmesh.md)

 ---